Skip to Content

 Photo by Kent Phillips, courtesy of Disney Parks.

-If beer or cocktails are your perfect idea of a snack at Hollywood Studios, bee line it to Oga’s Cantina.
+If beer or cocktails are your perfect idea of a snack, bee line it to Oga’s Cantina.

 Located in Star Wars: Galaxy’s Edge, next to the Millenium Falcon: Smugglers Run ride, this lounge serves alcoholic and non-alcoholic drinks that look like they’re straight out of one of the Star Wars movies or shows.